datasciencecampus/mobius/README.md

     <img src="/meta/logo.png" alt="Logo" height="100px">
 </p>

-For extracting graphs from COVID-19 Community Mobility Report PDF into comma separated value (CSV) files for each graph.
+For extracting **every** graph from **any** COVID-19 Community Mobility Report (182) into comma separated value (CSV) files.
 This code is developed at _speed_ on the COVID-19 Community Mobility Report PDF documents published on Friday 3rd of April 2020.

 ## Installation